- ESS news feeds

 - Committment on Confidence in Statistics (Slovenia)

-The Regulation (EC) No 223/2009 of the European Parliament and of the Council of 11 March 2009 on European statistics constitutes the legal basis for the preparation of the European statistical programme, providing the framework for the development, production and dissemination of European statistics, the main fields and the objectives of the actions envisaged for a period not exceeding five years.
-The current programme covers the period 2013-2017.
-It was established by the Regulation (EU) No 99/2013 of the European Parliament and of the Council of 15 January 2013 on the European statistical programme 2013-2017.
-The five-year programmes are backed up by annual programmes that set more detailed objectives for each year.
+The Regulation (EC) No 223/2009 of the European Parliament and of the Council of 11 March 2009 on European statistics constitutes the legal basis for the preparation of the European statistical programme, providing the framework for the development, production and dissemination of European statistics.
+The current programme was established by Regulation (EU) No 99/2013 of the European Parliament and of the Council of 15 January 2013 on the European statistical programme for the period 2013 to 2017.
+It has been extended to 2020 by Regulation (EU) No 2017/1951 of the European Parliament and of the Council of 25 October 2017.